ioncakephper/skelosaurus/README.md

 <a name="buildCategoryTopics"></a>

 ## buildCategoryTopics(bulletList, [options]) ⇒ <code>Array.Object</code>
-Build list of topics and subcagories in a category.
+Build list of topics and subcategories in a category.

 **Kind**: global function
 **Returns**: <code>Array.Object</code> - List of topics and categories.